mxxo/egs_mesh/src/example/run_sim.md

 1. Refine the mesh and run another simulation.
 How did the simulation runtime change?
 Do the results look different?
 More refined meshes are required to observe accurate dose gradients.

 2. After the simulation, the histories per hour is reported.
 Run a simulation with more histories and check if the histories per hour changes.
-Given this number, how long would it take you to run 1B histories?
+Given this number, how long would it take you to run one billion histories?

 3. Run an `EGS_XYZGeometry` simulation with a similar number of elements and compare the simulation runtimes.
 Typically, `EGS_Mesh` simulations are 2 to 3 times slower than `EGS_XYZGeometry`.
 Do you observe this?
 How do the results compare?